villegame/datalog-2-sw/README.md

 * Advanced options
   * Enable i2c
   * Enable 1-wire
+  * Enable ssh (if you want to connect over network to do the rest)

 ### Install necessary software

 sudo apt-get update
 sudo apt-get install git python-smbus i2c-tools postgresql

+Check that your postgre install was succesfull by typing:
+sudo su postgres
+psql

+It should open psql client, in this case everything is fine, exit by typing:
+\q
+exit

+If you get perl warnings and error, run:
+exit

+and fix locale issue by setting locales to en_US.UTF-8 (in this case):

+export LANGUAGE=en_US.UTF-8
+export LANG=en_US.UTF-8
+export LC_ALL=en_US.UTF-8
+sudo locale-gen en_US.UTF-8
+sudo dpkg-reconfigure locales

+after this finish postgre install by:
+sudo pg_createcluster 9.4 main --start
+(this command was suggested by installer if it failed, so check version number there)

 ### Install node.js for raspberry